arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 ### So which kind file path should I use?

 By now, you may be wondering whether absolute file paths or relative file paths are better, and the answer is, it depends!
-When referring to a file in an R or Python script, which type of file path you use will depend on the purpose of the script and who will look at it or use it in the future.
+When referring to a file in an R or Python script, for example, which type of file path you use will depend on the purpose of the script and who will look at it or use it in the future.
 Absolute file paths can be useful because you don't have to know what working directory you're in-- you just have to know where the file is.
 However, as you might have noticed, absolute paths include things like the username of the user account and other folders that may exist on your computer and not anyone else's.
 If you are the only one using a script, and never plan on running from any other location, you might choose to use an absolute path, since no matter where your program lives on your computer, R or Python can find the file.
 However, if you are working with collaborators or have plans to make your script public, using a relative path might be a better choice.
 If you keep every file that you need in a single project folder (which could have several subfolders) and maintain/share that folder as a unit, then you can use file paths that are relative to where the script is being run, and it shouldn't matter where a collaborator saves the folder on their own computer.
 This is the reproducible choice!

 <div class = "important">
-While it might be tempting, in general it's best to avoid setting your working directory in scripts, especially ones you might share.
+When writing a script in a programming language like R or Python, it's possible to write code that sets your working directory to a specific location each time the script is run.
+While this might be tempting, in general it's not a great idea, especially in scripts you might share.
 The working directory you set may not exist on any other computer, and hardcoding it can cause problems later.
 </div>

 ## Naming Conventions